 Calorie counting can be confusing and tedious, so using your hands is a simpler way to help you practice portion control.
 Although hands come in different shapes and sizes, bear in mind that this is just a rough guide on how much you should put on your plate, and when you should say no. Try not to get bogged down by the actual measurements.
 They’re meant to help you put extra thought into each meal, so you don’t eat away at your plate mindlessly.

-On that note, another way to improve your diet is to swap your sugar-loaded foods for healthier alternatives.
-We’ve got just the perfect range of healthier syrups, sweeteners and beverages to accompany your favourite meals on our in-app wellness Marketplace.
-Click here to purchase them today!
+You can also improve your diet by swapping sugar-loaded foods for healthier alternatives.
+We’ve got just the perfect range of healthier syrups, sweeteners and beverages to accompany your favourite meals on our wellness Marketplace.